mslinn/PFView/README.md

 PFView is 100% Scala.

 ## Installing ##
-This section is just fantasy at present.
-Need to settle on a name first.
+This section is just fantasy at present - the project is not yet on a repo.

 Add this to `build.sbt`: